 What can the average person do to make a difference?

 Eat a vegan meal.
 Even just one.
-Meat requires ~10x the calories and water to feed livestock to then eat their flesh, which contributes to our planet being stressed unnecessarily.
-Our seas are emptying, our atmosphere thinning, and our soil depleted, all while the typical meat and oil used to produce it are subsidizes.
-We are not shown the true cost on our wallets and planet.
-While I am naturally optimistic, famine has started and will worsen the more we choose unsustainable food choices.
-It’s not your neighbors job, it’s not your bosses job, it’s your responsibility to change the market demand – one meal at a time.
+Meat requires ~10x the calories and water to feed livestock (only to then eat their flesh), which contributes to our planet being stressed unnecessarily.
+Our seas are emptying, our atmosphere is thinning, and our soil is being depleted, all while the typical meat and the oil used to produce it are subsidized.
+We are not shown the true cost of our destruction.
+While I am naturally optimistic, famine has started and will worsen the more we choose unsustainable food.
+It’s not your neighbor’s job, it’s not your boss’ job, it’s your responsibility to change the market demand – one meal at a time

 Green.Org is a television show, podcast, social media, and news platform, hosted by Dylan Welch, that highlights climate change scientists, renewable energy experts, and clean tech entrepreneurs by giving them a voice in the mainstream media.
 The Green podcast highlights leading experts in cleantech, sustainability, media, finance, and real estate.
 Tune in and subscribe to the podcast on Apple or Spotify to listen to interviews with leading cleantech and sustainable experts.
 If you are interested in being featured on Green, click HERE.